 - all projects will be implemented and funding will be expended and reported in accordance with these Guidelines and the Deed for Student Mobility Programmes;

 - financial support received from the Australian Government will be acknowledged in all publications, promotional materials and activities;

 - the Applicant has appropriate strategies and services in place to support Student welfare and safety (see Section 7.2 and 7.3);

-- the Applicant intends, where possible, to include representation in the Mobility Project from diverse student groups (including but not limited to: Aboriginal and Torres Strait Islander students, students from Low Socio-Economic Status areas, students from regional /remote areas, students across the genders, female students in non-traditional fields, students with disabilities and students from non-English speaking backgrounds);
+- the Applicant intends, where possible, to include representation in the Mobility Project from diverse student groups including but not limited to Aboriginal and Torres Strait Islander students, students from Low Socio-economic Status backgrounds, students from regional/remote areas, students across the Genders, women studying in non-traditional areas (WINTA), students with Disability and students from non-English speaking backgrounds (NESB).

 - the Applicant acknowledges that giving false or misleading information is a serious offence under the Criminal Code Act 1995 (Cth).